 For example, market analysts and commentators tend to use Twitter to issue breaking news or commentaries on time-sensitive developments.
 Some economists and forecasters tend to use LinkedIn for more in-depth and longer articles that express their views and opinions.
-While others take on to YouTube for more visual presentation of their views.
-Still others use podcasting to reach out to their audience.
+While others take on to YouTube for a more visual presentation of their views.
+Still, others use podcasting to reach out to their audience.

 #3 Develop and implement a content strategy

 In working with companies in the financial services industry, we have found two key areas of weakness.
 These are:

 - Lack of an overall strategy for content creation

 - Lack of strategy to optimise any existing content

 Given that marketing and communications teams are overloaded with day-to-day tasks and new projects that seem to be thrown their way on a constant basis, having an overall strategy for content creation tend to be relegated to the backburner for many companies.

 Instead of having a comprehensive and integrated content strategy, many companies operate on an almost ad-hoc content creation environment where content are created depending on who is demanding it the most at a certain time.
 While it is good to be flexible and responsive to market developments and opportunities, putting in place a content strategy will give marketers and communicators more control and better results.